OfficeDev/outlook-dev-docs/docs/actionable-messages/enable-entra-token-for-actionable-messages.md

 > [!IMPORTANT]
 >Actionable Messages (AM) are transitioning from legacy (EAT) authentication to Entra ID–based token authentication.
 The phase-out of legacy authentication is in progress and will be completed by <strong>June 8, 2026</strong>.
 After this date, integrations relying on **legacy tokens will no longer function**.

 >To ensure uninterrupted service, partners should implement support for Entra ID tokens as soon as possible.
-For guidance on updating your integration, please refer to the [Enable Microsoft Entra ID token for Actionable Messages](https://learn.microsoft.com/outlook/actionable-messages/enable-entra-token-for-actionable-messages)
+Follow the guidance in this article to update your integration.

 ## Admin Guide: View providers with Auth type